Myelodysplastic Syndromes (MDS) Samples

 Diagnosis of Myelodysplastic Syndromes (MDS)

-To diagnose one of the myelodysplastic syndromes, following tests are performed:
+To diagnose one of the myelodysplastic syndromes, doctors perform the following tests:

 - A physical exam to check for other possible reasons for the MDS symptoms